Jermarcus Hardrick: BC Lions

-Hardrick signed a practice roster agreement with the BC Lions on July 15, 2014 and played in his first CFL game on July 19, 2014 against the Montreal Alouettes.
-The following week, he made his first career start on July 25, 2014 in a game against the Winnipeg Blue Bombers.
+Hardrick signed a practice roster agreement with the BC Lions on July 15, 2014, and played in his first CFL game on July 19, 2014, against the Montreal Alouettes.
+The following week, he made his first career start on July 25, 2014, in a game against the Winnipeg Blue Bombers.
 During the 2014 season, he played in 12 games for the Lions and started in 10 of them.
 He was released by the Lions on April 29, 2015.

-Saskatchewan Roughriders
+Tampa Bay Storm

-After being released, Hardrick returned to the AFL with the Tampa Bay Storm, joining them on June 5, 2015 but stayed with the team for only two games.
+After being released, Hardrick returned to the AFL with the Tampa Bay Storm, joining them on June 5, 2015, but stayed with the team for only two games.
 On June 18, 2015, it was announced that Hardrick had signed with the Saskatchewan Roughriders just prior to the team's second preseason game.

+Saskatchewan Roughriders (first stint)

-He was released shortly after, but was signed to the team's practice roster on August 20, 2015.
+Hardrick was released shortly after, but was signed to the team's practice roster on August 20, 2015.
 He was promoted to the active roster for the September 6, 2015 game against the Blue Bombers where the Roughriders earned their first win of a difficult season.
 He dressed and started in eight games to end the 2015 season.
 He was released by the Roughriders on February 16, 2016.